Wills & Trusts

 We Can Help You Set Up A Trust in California

+While setting up a trust can seem like a daunting task, it doesn’t have to be.
+Our knowledgeable will and trust attorneys have decades of experience with these legal assets.
+As such, we know exactly how to approach their creation as well as how to help you decide on the best type for your specific needs.
 Make sure to get the professional advice you need to make the financial decisions that will provide you and your family with peace of mind.
 To get started, schedule a free consultation today.

 In cases where the trust was properly funded during the decedent’s lifetime, there is no need for marshalling, as the assets will already be titled in the trust’s name.
 When the decedent becomes disabled or dies, the Successor Trustee may assume responsibility for the trust without the court’s approval.
 The surviving spouse and remainder beneficiaries can maintain trust assets under the umbrella of the trust, providing important divorce protection and creditor protection.